das-ag/FinalProject_404TeamNotFound_CI-CD/FinalProject/graphics_project/Readme.md

 # How to Run
 Clone or download the project repository to your local machine.
-Open a terminal and navigate to the project root directory.
+Open a terminal and navigate to the project's [root directory](/FinalProject/graphics_project/).

 ## Starting a server
 * Run ‘dub run -c=Server’ in the terminal to build and run the server application.